anejad/-Getting-and-Cleaning-Data/README.md

 	* `X_test.txt`
 	* `y_train.txt`
 	* `y_test.txt`
+3. Move ALL of the following files to same location
 4. Merge all Data sets to create a unified data set.
 5. Rename data attributes so user can read and understand the data